DominikPieper/obsidian-ReadItLater/README.md

 ReadItLater can do a lot more than converting web pages to markdown.
 For every content type there is specific template with carefully selected variables to ease up your archiving process.

-To add something to your vault just click the `ReadItLater: Save clipboard` ribbon or run the `ReadItLater: Save clipboard` command.
+To add something to your Vault just click the `ReadItLater: Save clipboard` ribbon or run the `ReadItLater: Save clipboard` command.
 New note will be created in folder configured in plugin settings.

+### What makes ReadItLater plugin great?

+- Simple, but powerful template engine
+- Carefully selected predefined template variables to straightforward archiving process
+- Compatibility with Obsidian iOS and Android apps
+- Downloading images from articles to your Vault
+- Batch processing of URLs list

 ## Template engine